Authorities5 min read6 of 6

 What is Lunar or No Inner Authority in Human Design?

-Lunar Authority, also called No Inner Authority or Outer Authority, is exclusive to Reflectors, who have no defined centers in their chart.
-Without a consistent internal decision-making mechanism, Reflectors rely on the full 28-day lunar cycle to gain clarity.
-Each phase of the moon brings a different perspective that must be experienced before reaching a wise decision.
+Lunar Authority, also called No Inner Authority or Outer Authority, belongs to Reflectors, who have no defined centers.
+With no fixed internal decision-making mechanism, they rely on the full 28-day lunar cycle for clarity.
+Each phase of the moon brings a different perspective, and each one has to be lived through before a sound decision can form.

 How do Reflectors make decisions using the lunar cycle?

-Wait a full 28 to 29 days before committing to any major decision, allowing each phase of the moon to illuminate a different facet of the choice.
-During this period, discuss the decision with trusted people and observe how your perspective shifts from week to week.
-Clarity emerges after you have experienced the complete cycle and can see the decision from every angle.
+Wait a full 28 to 29 days before committing to any major decision, letting each phase of the moon show a different facet of the choice.
+Along the way, talk it through with trusted people and watch how your perspective shifts week to week.
+Clarity comes once you've lived the whole cycle and can see the decision from every angle.

 Why is environment so important for Lunar Authority?

-Reflectors are strongly conditioned by the people and spaces around them because all their centers are open and receptive.
-The quality of your environment directly shapes the quality of your decisions, so surrounding yourself with healthy, supportive people and spaces is critical.
+Because all their centers are open and receptive, Reflectors are strongly conditioned by the people and spaces around them.
+The quality of your environment shapes the quality of your decisions, so staying around healthy, supportive people and places matters.
 A toxic environment distorts your ability to read the lunar cycle clearly.

 When should a Reflector avoid rushing decisions?

-Avoid making any significant commitment before completing at least one full lunar cycle of reflection.
-Pressure from others to decide quickly is especially harmful for Reflectors, whose wisdom depends on patient observation over time.
-Even when a choice seems obvious, the 28-day process often reveals important nuances that snap judgments would miss entirely.
+Avoid any significant commitment before you've completed at least one full lunar cycle of reflection.
+Pressure to decide quickly is especially harmful for Reflectors, whose clarity depends on patient observation over time.
+Even when a choice seems obvious, the 28-day process tends to surface nuances that a snap judgment would miss.